 4. A teenager yelling at their brow beaten mother because she’s forgotten exactly what order she likes her warm-up jumps.

 5. A delighted cross-country finisher leaping off the horse and preparing to smother him with kisses… but forgetting to unclip their air jacket before doing so, leading to a nasty surprise.

 6. Someone begging with the secretary to let them go across country despite elimination for too many refusals in the showjumping.

-7. A rider who forgot to break in their new long leather boots, received as a Christmas present… but they’re determined to wear them anyway, so are spotted hobbling around the lorry making agonised faces.
+7. A rider who forgot to break in their new long leather boots, received as a Christmas present… but they’re determined to wear them anyway, so are spotted hobbling around making agonised faces.

 9. A horse who’s so excited to be going cross-country again that he’s tanking round the course with his mouth open (despite a flash noseband), his neck and head in a straight line and no regard whatsoever for his riders’ increasingly desperate requests to slow down.

 10. A horse who’s spent all winter on a surface and can’t possibly go through that muddy puddle on the way to the dressage.
 God knows what’s going to happen when he sees the water jump…